Cucamonga Valley AVA

-Cucamonga Valley is an American Viticultural Area (AVA) straddling the border of Riverside and San Bernardino Counties, California in the Cucamonga Valley region of the Pomona Valley, about 15 mi west of San Bernardino.
-It was established on March 30, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted from Gino L. Filippi of J. Filippi Vintage Co. on behalf of himself, local grape growers and vintners to propose a viticultural area known as "Cucamonga Valley."
+Cucamonga Valley {/,kuːkəˈmʌŋɡə/ koo-kuh-MOHN-guh) is an American Viticultural Area (AVA) straddling the border of Riverside and San Bernardino Counties, California in the Cucamonga Valley region of the Pomona Valley, about 15 mi west of San Bernardino.
+It was established as the nation's 126^{th}, the state's 74^{th}, Riverside County’s third and San Bernardino County's initial AVA on March 31, 1995, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted from Gino L. Filippi of J. Filippi Vintage Co. on behalf of himself, local grape growers and vintners to propose a viticultural area known as "Cucamonga Valley."

 The AVA designation enables wineries to use the name "Cucamonga Valley" on their wine labels when utilizing at least 85% Cucamonga Valley grapes.

 Cucamonga Valley has a warm climate for viniculture, with summer temperatures often exceeding 100 °F. The valley floor is sandy, alluvial soils.
 Pierce's disease has affected vines in the valley.
+The USDA plant hardiness zones range from 9b to 10a.

 History

 Grape cultivation began in the Cucamonga Valley in 1838 by Tiburcio Tapia on the Rancho Cucamonga, a Mexican land grant in Alta California.
 In 1859 rancher John Rains began large vine plantings in Cucamonga, introducing agriculture on a large scale to replace traditional cattle and sheep raising in the region.
-By 1917 the Cucamonga-Guasti vineyards spanned over 20,000 acres, and Secondo Guasti was advertising his vineyard as "The Largest in the World."
+By 1917 the Cucamonga-Guasti vineyards spanned over 20000 acre, and Secondo Guasti was advertising his vineyard as "The Largest in the World."

-When Prohibition began in 1920, the Cucamonga Valley produced more wine grapes than Napa County and Sonoma County combined.
+When Prohibition began in 1920, the Cucamonga Valley produced more wine grapes than Napa and Sonoma Counties combined.
 In 1910, the former Mission Vineyard winery, later known as the Virginia Dare Winery, was established in the town of Rancho Cucamonga followed by others including the Thomas Brothers Winery, G. Filippi and Son Winery, and Ellena Bros./Regina Winery.

 Following Prohibition and its Repeal in 1933, the wine industry and other agricultural businesses in the Cucamonga Valley faced increasing pressure from the urban expansion of Los Angeles and Orange Counties.
 During the 1970s, agricultural land in Cucamonga Valley underwent massive conversion and loss to suburbanization, for families from those counties seeking affordable housing.

 The Joseph Filippi Winery & Vineyards and other vintners and growers in the area worked to attain the AVA designation, and have been bringing back winemaking to the Cucamonga Valley.